 In this article, we will look into a few aspects of WooCommerce coupon management in detail.

-To use coupons on your store, you have to enable their use in the checkout settings of WooCommerce.
-For this, you need to go to: WooCommerce → Settings → Checkout.
+To use coupons at your store, you have to enable their use in the checkout settings of WooCommerce.
+For this, you need to go to WooCommerce → Settings → Checkout.

 Creating a Coupon

 To create a coupon, go to WooCommerce → Coupons.
 If there are already-created coupons, you can see them in a list.
 If you’re creating a coupon for the first time, click the Add Coupon button.

 A new screen is displayed as the below image, where you can set the code and conditions for the coupon.

 The coupon code is the unique identity of the coupon.
 The customer uses this code while checking out to avail the discount.
 The description field is optional, you can enter a text to describe your coupon.